Kerberos Attacks

 ProSec Kerberos Attacks

-If you have followed these steps, the corresponding SQL server is no longer linked to a user account SPN.
-The account is therefore no longer vulnerable unless it is additionally linked to other instances.
+Once you've followed these steps, the corresponding SQL server is no longer associated with a user account SPN.
+The account can therefore no longer be attacked unless it is also linked to other instances.

 If no gMSA can be used, a normal domain user can be used.
 This will then be reported as kerberoastable during validation!
-So the request of the TGS will still be possible.
-To prevent that this can be exploited, this account must be provided with a secure password.
+The request from the TGS will therefore continue to be possible.
+To prevent this exploitation, this account must be associated with a secure password be provided.

 The password should be changed regularly (e.g. once a year).

-The account should not be used on too many servers to make lateral movement difficult.
+The account should not be used on too many servers to create a lateral movement to complicate.
 The account should definitely not be used on systems of a different tier level.
 Different accounts should be used here.
-In addition, such service accounts should only be provided with the mandatory rights.
+In addition, such service accounts should only be provided with the absolutely necessary rights.

-It is also possible to monitor for possible kerberoasting attempts.
+It is also possible to monitor possible attempts at Kerberoasting.
 When a TGS is requested, an event with the EventID 4769 is written to the event log.
-By monitoring for the occurrence of a large number of such events in a short period of time, all requested by the same user, you can thus detect the above request via Impacket.
+By monitoring for the occurrence of a large number of such events in a short period of time, all of which are requested by the same user, you can thus recognize the request via Impacket described above.

 You will receive detailed advice from us!